-Emails show Amazon pressed Postal Service for mailbox outside warehouse before union vote
+Union appears headed to defeat in Amazon vote in Alabama

 The union has called Amazon’s campaign to get employees to bring their ballots to work and use the mailbox an unlawful form of ballot harvesting.
 It has also argued that the push to get workers to use the mailbox helped the company determine which employees supported the union because they would be less likely to vote on company property.

-The email exchanges contradict comments about the mailbox that Postal Service spokesman David Partenheimer made to The Washington Post last month, when he said the agency suggested putting the box at the warehouse, not Amazon.
+The email exchanges contradict comments about the mailbox that Partenheimer made to The Washington Post last month, when he said the agency suggested putting the box at the warehouse, not Amazon.
 At the time, Partenheimer declined to say why the agency, which counts Amazon as its largest corporate client, decided to install the mailbox at the start of the mail-in election, or what led it to put the mailbox on Amazon property.

 The mailbox appeared in the parking lot in front of the warehouse, inside a tent just as the mail-in voting began.